Start9Labs/documentation/site/source/user-manual/service-guides/lightning/alby-lnc.rst

 Alby
 ====

 Alby is a browser extension that can be connected to your lightning node a number of ways.

-This guide will go over direct connections between Alby and LND using LNC.
+This guide will go over **direct connections** between **Alby and LND** using **LNC**.

+.. tip:: If you'd like to connect using LND's REST API see :ref:`here<alby-lnd>`.
 If you'd like to connect via LNbits which allows allocation of funds, please see :ref:`this guide<connecting-lnbits>`.
-If you'd like to connect using LND's REST API see :ref:`here<alby-lnd>`.

-.. note:: Requires LND and the `Lightning Terminal <https://marketplace.start9.com/marketplace/lightning-terminal>`_ service.
+.. note:: Requires the `Lightning Terminal <https://marketplace.start9.com/marketplace/lightning-terminal>`_ service and only possible with LND nodes.

 Available For: